listguy/pre-course-2021-final-boilerplate/README.md

 - checkbox to every task for marking tasks as done. [stackoverflow.com](https://stackoverflow.com/questions/14544104/checkbox-check-event-listener)

+- edit button ✎ lets you edit text content of an existing task.

 - General responsivity in style and UI. (elements pop, buttons are pressed)